-The Science of Baby
+The Science of Happy and Healthy Babies

 - Newborns can only focus at a short distance, about 8 to 12 inches, which is the distance between your face and your baby's when you're cradling or feeding.

-Your baby’s first emotional bonds are built from physical contact, and these serve as the foundation for emotional and intellectual development later in life.
+You know it intuitively, and research has confirmed that your baby’s first emotional bonds stem from physical contact.
+These serve as the foundation for emotional and intellectual development later in life.

 - Baby's skin is thinner than adults, and may be more sensitive to irritants.

 - Skin needs to remain properly hydrated to keep its barrier strong.
 Daily moisturizing with lotion or oil can help maintain skin’s essential hydration.

 Scent is such an important sense because it is directly linked to, and influences, emotion and memory in the brain.
 Did you know your baby is able to smell before she’s even born?